 How much does a braces treatment cost?

 Traditional metal braces can have different prices, depending on the case in question.
-However, standard prices range from $1,800 to $5,500 for 18 months orthodontic treatment.
+However, standard prices range from $1,800 to $5,500 for 18 months of orthodontic treatment.

 Following a braces treatment, you will have to wear a retainer, as a regular part of your daily oral care.
-Keep in mind that braces are a more favorable option in patients with deeper orthodontic issues.
+Keep in mind that braces near me are a more favorable option in patients with deeper orthodontic issues.